Order Fulfillment Process Design and Optimization

 What is Order Fulfillment?

-In addition, order fulfillment must account for instances where the customer decides they want to return a product.
+In addition, order fulfillment must account for instances where the customer decides to return a product.
 That means your order fulfillment process must have a way to manage return transactions efficiently.
 So, your understanding of order fulfillment meaning should include the potential that a customer may not be happy with what they receive.

-Common steps in the order fulfillment process include:
+Typical steps in the order fulfillment process include:

 - Getting inventory shipments